TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 ##Results page
 - [ ] Decide on what this will look like (both after the decision page and straight)
-- [ ] Investigate how to pass from javascript to php
+- [x] Investigate how to pass from javascript to php
 - [x] Investigate firebase as an option (weak queries, which is the only reason I need a database in the first place)
-- [ ] Actually code in PHP/mySQL
+- [x] Actually code in PHP/mySQL
+- [x] Use prepared statements
-- [ ] Make sure that people can come back to their answers!
+- [x] Make sure that people can come back to their answers!
 Each results page will have (by default) a unique URL, so we can just digest that and give it to them.
 - [ ] Program a fallback in case their selection doesn't have any results (ideally, with a notification sent to me)
 - [ ] Code popup box with all the details of a particular result
 - [ ] Code help popups
 - [ ] Code ability to switch views as well as change filter (top 5 etc).
-- [ ] Use prepared statements!
+- [ ] For top: Change view, filter, share, help.

 ##MySQL database
 - Use a temp table for the different sorts instead of querying the database multiple times